 In New Jersey, No-Fault grounds for divorce are irreconcilable differences for at least six months or living separate and apart for 18 months with "no reasonable prospect of reconciliation."
 Fault grounds are 1) adultery, 2) willful and continued desertion for one year, 3) extreme cruelty, 4) deviant sexual conduct, 5) addiction, 6) institutionalization, and 7) imprisonment for 18 or more consecutive months.

 Irreconcilable Differences must be for at least six months.
 Separation means living separate and apart and having separate lives.
 Usually, this means living in separate places, not merely in different rooms in the same house.
-As a rule, the 18-month period begins when the couple agree it begins, but one spouse may contest that date and thus delay the divorce.
+As a rule, the 18-month period begins when the couple agrees it begins, but one spouse may contest that date and thus delay the divorce.

 Unlike some states, New Jersey does not have a summary divorce.
 However, the simplest divorce action has five steps, which the Plaintiff does the following: